michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0142.md

 - n: leaves sometimes used for flavoring fruit or claret cup but should be used with great caution: can cause irritation like poison ivy
 - n: (French) a street or road in France
 ### Family
-rue: rued, rueful, rueing, rues, ruing+;rueful: ruefulest, ruefully, ruefulness;ruefulness: ruefulnesses
+- rue: rued, rueful, rueing, rues, ruing+
+- rueful: ruefulest, ruefully, ruefulness
+- ruefulness: ruefulnesses
 ### Examples
 - I voted Trump, and now that vote I rue.
 - We will rue the day we forgot that newsgathering is a profession with demanding standards regarding performance and ethics.